Chiang Mai, nicknamed “Rose of the North” – such a lovely name.

 Where to stay in Chiang Mai:

 - Old City is popular, but you don’t have to stay there.
-Also, there’s virtually no AirBNBs in Old City.
+Also, there’s virtually no AirBNBs in Old City, only hotels.

 - Nimman is a good area to stay at, with plenty of condo options.
 I stayed at a very lovely condo that’s walking distance to One Nimman (shopping area) and Maya shopping mall.
 (New to AirBNB?
 Enjoy S$45 off your first AirBNB stay when you sign up with this special link for my travel blog!